Kate Yeung

-Kate Yeung (楊淇) is an Hong Kong actress and singer.
+Kate Yeung (楊淇) is a Hong Kong actress and singer.
 She was nominated twice for Best Supporting Actress for 20 30 40.

 Early life

 On 26 October 1984, Yeung was born as Yeung Mei-ling in Hong Kong.

 Career

 At 16, Yeung modeled for Wing Shya, a celebrity photographer.

 In 2002, Yeung's film career started with Mighty Baby, a comedy film directed by Patrick Leung.